Muckleburgh Collection: The museum

 When Weybourne Camp closed, the site returned to private ownership and many buildings that were beyond repair were demolished.

 The Muckleburgh Collection was founded by Squadron Leader Berry Savory and his son Michael Savory.
 At the time of the museum's opening in 1988, the principal display consisted of 30 vehicles and a small room describing the camp history.
 The museum has expanded to include over 150 artillery pieces, tanks and other vehicles, most of which are in working order.

-The Muckleburgh Collection is home to the Suffolk and Norfolk Yeomanry collection, the North Norfolk Amateur Radio Group and numerous special displays.
+The Muckleburgh Collection is home to the Suffolk and Norfolk Yeomanry collection, and numerous special displays.
 The vehicles, museum site, and its unspoilt 300 acre has been used for television films, documentaries and dramas.

 The museum offers rides in a military vehicle and hosts "tank driving" in a FV432.
 Among the 25 working tanks are a Panzer P-68, a Chieftain and a Stuart M5A1, a Soviet T-55 and a Canadian-built Sherman.